saeid93/sponge/experiments/profiling/single-node/report.md

 ## Series 6
 1. resnet
 2. check batch variations
+3. needs to be repeated as the time of the experiment in previous case was 15s

+## Series 7
+1. Repeat of the 6 with duration of 60s
+2. Should be repeated as there are some Nans

+## Series 8
+1. Sentiment analysis
+2. Should be repeated as there are some Nans

+## Series 9
+1. sentiment analysis
+2. check batch variations

+## Series 10
+1. audio
+2. check batch size variations

 ## Notes
 1. what should I do for models that are not working at all in some experiments?
 2. why second run is better?
 3. for memory we need to find the "just enough memory" and no optimization after that makes real sense
+4. There isn't much change in interesting trend  model 1 in series 8, average latency is almost the same across all batch sizes

 ## TODO
 1. Draw Morphling figures on my experiments